I am Dr. Natalia Balyasnikova (she/она/ella).

 A scholar, a community activist, and an adventure seeking globe-trotter.

-Starting in cognitive linguistics, my path has taken exciting turns through applied and educational linguistics, language teaching methodologies, and finally arriving to adult community-based education.
+Starting in cognitive linguistics, my path has taken exciting turns through literature studies, applied linguistics, language teaching methodologies and gerontologicl research before finding its current home in adult community-based education.

-In my work I use storytelling, poetry, and drama.
-I collaborate across disciplines and support implementation of solutions that lower barriers to education.
+In my research and teaching I work with storytelling, poetry, and drama, seeing arts as one of many ways of knowing that can help us collaborate across disciplines and support implementation of solutions that lower barriers to education.

 Outside of work, you might find me absorbed in a great podcast or a documentary.
-And for a bit of fun: I'm fascinated by octopuses – their intelligence and shape-shifting abilities spark within me a desire for continuous, boundless learning.
+And for a bit of fun: I'm fascinated by octopuses — intelligent and adaptive creatures entirely unbothered by conventional form.

 Credentials